HarvEX / Turbo-Sniper :: Macro Processor

 1. Run HarvEX.
 Go to the HarvEX Macro Processor page

-First macro : "Touching the Bid Manager", Storing & Loading the macro ::
+First macro : Using the Bid Manager, Storing & Loading the macro

 1. Hit the New Button for a fresh macro script.
 Type the following lines to the script editor or copy & paste : mark the stuff > Ctrl-C (=copy) > place cursor to script editor > Ctrl-V (=paste)